LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   the same optional OpenKeyNav branding as notifications, controlled by `notifications.displayToolName`.
-- Structural status identifies the active structural, document/root, or typed context, reports the target's position, and gives the active canonical hierarchy level as a one-based number.
-The document or scoped root is level
-  1. Typed contexts are overlapping routes rather than tree nodes, so their status reports the underlying structural level that Shift+Up/Down returns to.
-The persistent status does not name previous or next horizontal contexts;
-  attempted boundary commands still report unavailable relationships.
+- Structural status identifies the active structural, document/root, or typed context and reports the target's position.
+A heading-backed context reports its authored H1–H6 level; an unheaded context reports its one-based canonical hierarchy level, with the document or scoped root at level 1.
+Typed contexts are overlapping routes rather than tree nodes, so their status reports the corresponding level of the underlying structural context that Shift+Up/Down returns to.
+The persistent status does not name previous or next horizontal contexts; attempted boundary commands still report unavailable relationships.
   It reports applicable typed routes as a bounded count. `Shift+Escape` closes the visual surface without moving focus or disabling its visually hidden polite live updates.
 Escape-owning widgets keep that chord, and true mode re-entry restores the visible surface.
 - Status messages are inserted as text by default.
 Only OpenKeyNav-owned markup explicitly passed with `trustedHtml: true` is interpreted as HTML.
 - Composed-tree traversal, deep active-element lookup, generated-interface